StreetSupport/mhp/site/content/_index.md

     which provide support services.

     _How_ we do what we do is very important to us.
 If you would like to be part of the Manchester Homelessness Partnership, please read the Charter and commit to working in line with our values.
-  heading: 'Manchester Homelessness Charter:'
+  heading: "Manchester Homelessness Charter:"
 partnership:
   buttonText: Manchester Homelessness Strategy
   buttonUrl: /homelessness-strategy